-Local Rule 25.1 Case Management/Electronic Case Filing (CM/ECF)
+Local Rule 25.1 Electronic Case Filing

 - (a) Definitions and Scope. - (1) Definitions. - (A) Document.
 "Document" means any paper submitted to the court in a case. - (B) PDF.
 "PDF" means the electronic version, in Portable Document Format, of a document submitted to the court. - (C) Initiating Document.
 "Initiating" document means any document, including a petition for review of an agency decision; petition for a writ of mandamus, prohibition, or other extraordinary writ; successive habeas petition; or motion for leave to file an appeal; filed directly in this court to initiate a proceeding seeking consideration by this court. - (D) Filing User.
 "Filing User" means anyone who registers to file electronically under (b). - (E) Sealed Document.
 "Sealed document" means all or any portion of a document placed under seal by order of a district court or an agency or by order of this court upon the filing of a motion. - Scope.
-This rule applies to all appeals filed on or after January 1, 2010 (i.e., appeals with a docket number beginning with "10-" or higher).
+This rule applies to all appeals filed on or after January 1, 2010.